heye-muqeet/scope-inspect-calendar/docs/troubleshooting/faq.md

 ### How do I use the Visible Hours feature?

-The `visibleHours` prop is an exclusive feature that controls which time range is displayed on the calendar's vertical time scale:
+The `visibleHours` prop controls which time range is displayed on the calendar's vertical time scale:

 ```tsx
 <ScopeInspectCalendar